 Henry had feudal lords, knights, barons, and free men meet to speak, parle, together in the Chapter Room, so this "Great Council" might be the evolution into the first Parliament.
 In that room the monks signed their Deed of Surrender in 1540 as Henry VIII nabbed literally thousands of pounds of gold candlesticks, altar furnishings, and vestments.
 The Pyx room, once a monks' sleeping room, later a royal treasury, displays a few rich gold altarpieces collected years later from those the king didn't manage to sell.
 Security is provided by a door requiring six large keys at one time.
 This is after a robbery in 1303.
 To forestall another such annoyance, a stone sill permits only a partial opening of the wooden door, and a 1661 gold liturgical cape, commissioned for a coronation, is displayed in a heavy wooden box assembled inside the stone room.
 The wide box, with the spread cape, could never fit through the door.
 (Would a power saw work today?)
 St. Margaret's fingerbone, enclosed in gilt silver, is somewhere in the display, with crowns, a throne, effigy of Charles II in his own robes, and more.

 The last part of the museum holds, among other things, wax effigies of rulers and famous persons.
-Lord Nelson is there, with his empty sleeve pinned to his jewel-clad chest.
+Petite Lord Nelson is there, with his empty sleeve pinned to his jewel-clad chest.
 His legs aren't much larger than a twelve year old's, and I recalled he didn't have many teeth.
 He was small, and signage reports that even his mistress Lady Hamilton thought this was a great likeness.
-Queen Elizabeth I was there, totally garbed in velvet, lace, and yards of pearls, and another mannequin showed her extremely pre-Maidenform undies.
+Queen Elizabeth I was there, garbed in velvet, lace, and yards of genuine pearls, and another mannequin showed her extremely pre-Maidenform undies.
 William and Mary and others, nicely dressed, stare from glass cases, proving that beauty and power aren't synonymous.

 I often feel hypocritical or remote in church, like an outsider observing rather than participating, since I question beliefs and practices in Roman and Anglican churches.
 I love the sense of community and the beauty of the liturgy, and especially here, the wonderful music, which I know my Austin choir would enjoy.
 As a youngster, I believed mass attendance was the most important part of the week, but nearly everyone is more relaxed today.
 In England, we have never seen a full church except on Christmas Eve.
-Anglicans have kept every "high church" practice ever, the smells and bells, and specifically invite everyone to communion.
-Last year bishops "exchanged frank opinions" with Catholics here about their reciprocation refusal, and Christian Northern Ireland still simmers with violence because of past religious and civil rights injustice.
+Anglicans have kept every "high church" practice, the smells and bells, and specifically invite everyone to communion.
+Last year bishops "exchanged frank opinions" with Catholics about their reciprocation refusal, and Christian Northern Ireland still simmers with violence because of past religious and civil rights injustice.

-The evening brought a light dinner for all of us on the roof from Chef Mike, and a trip to the Duke of Kendal pub for the jolly singing.
+The evening brought a light dinner for all of us on the roof from Chef Mike, and a trip to the Duke of Kendal for singing.
 June, the piano player, had celebrated her 76th while we were gone.
 Maurice, a stalwart tenor, had a stroke and can't sing any more, but is well enough to visit his twin sister in Newcastle.

 I liked Bella Tuscany, by Frances Mays, after previously enjoying Under the Tuscan Sun.
 The San Francisco professor restores an Italian Villa after a divorce and is entranced by her new community and new love.
 She's mad for Italy and transfers her passion well.
 Previously I read The Volcano Lover, about Naples, Lord Nelson, and adultery near Mt.
 Vesuvius in the 1700s.
-Goethe, Napoleon, Mozart, and the King of Sicily slip into Susan Sontag's romance well written and based on fact.
+Goethe, Napoleon, Mozart, and the King of Sicily slip into the Susan Sontag's romance based on fact.